Estimated reading time: 5 minutes

 A big day for small businesses.

 Cyber Monday is the online equivalent of Black Friday and has become an annual tradition.
 It is a day when people go online to buy gifts and other holiday items at discounted prices.
 And the numbers are impressive.
-In 2021, close to $10.8 billion was spent on Cyber Monday, confirming this shopping day’s importance to business owners and shoppers.
-Moreover, spending on Cyber Monday has come a long way since 2005, when it was $490 million.
+According to Forbes, $11.3 billion was spent on Cyber Monday in 2022¹, confirming this shopping day’s importance to business owners and shoppers.

 If your brick-and-mortar business sells products online or if you run an online business, Cyber Monday is an ideal time to boost your sales.
 Some ideas include offering products to shoppers at a discounted price or special offers such as free shipping, buy-one-get-one (BOGO) offers, or value-packed bundled purchases.